sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/meetings/{{cookiecutter.__today}}-minutes.md

     !!! warning

-        No decision here.
+        No decision was made.
 We will discuss this further in the next meeting since our Lorem Ipsum guru was absent.

 ## Action Items
 - **[Action Item 1]**.
 This forms a GitLab issue.
 Assign it to someone.